kbangaru-cyber/Get_me_Far_side/README.md

-# Get me Far side: Novel View Synthesis with a from-scratch DiT
+# Get me Far side: Novel View Synthesis

 Give the model one image of an object and a relative camera.
 It generates the object from that new view.